Peace and Friendship Park

 Parks & Recreation is hosting a public engagement program to understand the overall themes and directions that are important to guide park improvements.
 Two phases are planned and will be hosted on Shape Your City (SYC) Halifax.

-Engagement phase 1 – Planning themes and design direction
+Engagement Phase 1 – Planning themes and design direction

-August 8 to September 5, 2024
+August 8 to September 5, 2024 – Complete

 Frequently asked questions: